code-chronicles-code/leetcode-curriculum/to-lower-case.md

   * Extra variables that could be inlined (variables only used once)
   * Using strict equality (For JS and TS)
 * Other
-  * See if other languages allows [foreach](https://en.wikipedia.org/wiki/Foreach_loop) to iterate through the input
+  * See if other languages allow [foreach](https://en.wikipedia.org/wiki/Foreach_loop) to iterate through the input
   * Avoid the need to remember ASCII codes